UniMath/agda-unimath/src/univalent-combinatorics/main-classes-of-latin-hypercubes.lagda.md

                       ( a))))))
 ```

-### The groupoid of main classes of Latin hypercubes of fixed finite order
+### The type of main classes of Latin hypercubes of fixed finite order

 ```agda
 Main-Class-Latin-Hypercube-of-Order : (n m : ℕ) → UU (lsuc lzero)